-An anal abscess is an infected cavity filled with pus located near the opening of the anal canal.
-Symptoms of an anal abscess include constant pain and swelling.
-Other possible symptoms include fever, feeling poorly, and drainage of pus.
-By draining the pus from the infected cavity with an incision, your TCRS doctor can effectively treat this abscess.
-Often, we conduct the treatment in our office using a local anesthetic.
-A large or deep abscess might need to be drained in the operating room.
-Sometimes a small catheter remains in the incision for several days to assure adequate drainage.
-Antibiotics alone are not an alternative to draining the pus.
+An anal abscess is an infected cavity filled with pus, located near the opening of the anal canal.
+Symptoms of an anal abscess can include constant pain and swelling, fever, and drainage of pus.
+The providers at Texas Colon & Rectal Specialists can treat an abscess by draining the pus from the infected cavity, oftentimes in our office using local anesthetic.
+Drainage of a large or deep abscess may take place in an operating room.

 An anal fistula occurs in up to 40 percent of all abscess cases (American Society of Colon and Rectal Surgeons).
 Many times, an anal fistula is the result of a previous abscess acting as a persistent abnormal passage or tunnel between the interior of the anal canal/rectum and the skin surface where the abscess drained.
 If the outside opening of the tunnel heals, recurrent abscesses develop.
 Texas Colon & Rectal Specialists recommend surgical intervention to cure an anal fistula to limit damage to the sphincter muscles.
 A complicated fistula may require repair using a flap of tissue or the use of a newer product called Surgsis® AFP™ Anal Fistula Plug.